 Tours cost $5 per person and are worth every penny.
 If you are visiting on a busy day, get on the tour schedule early because space is limited.
 The hikes to the cliff dwellings are labeled “strenuous”, but that’s not because they are long.
 Neither Cliff Palace nor Balcony House is much more than a quarter-mile, round trip.
 However, the elevation is approximately 7,000 feet above sea level, and most visitors are going to feel it.
-Drinking water is one of the best ways to combat the effects of elevation and my kids’ water bottle slings were especially handy on these tours.
+Drinking water is one of the best ways to combat the effects of elevation.

 Expect to climb up sturdy ladders and down uneven steps, with plenty of stops along the way.
 If that sounds like something you can handle, you’ll probably be fine.
 At Balcony House, where the ladders are longer and the steps steeper, you’ll also need to do a little crawling.
 My husband and I nearly skipped the Balcony House tour when we saw the practice crawl space at the Far View Visitor Center, but are glad we did it.
 We would happily take the tour again.
 The Balcony House tour was the favorite of my husband and children.

 At ages 8 and 5, ladders and crawl spaces are everyday things for my playground-seasoned children, and they had no problems at all.
 There are places at both cliff dwellings where visitors could fall into deep kivas or off the cliff, but it was easy enough to stay clear of those areas.
 These tours were a good choice for our family, but you are the best judge of whether they are right for yours.